 Like all preschool printables on The Artisan Life, these are for personal and single classroom use (including use with scouts groups, therapy clients, homeschool co-ops, etc.).

 You are not licensed to redistribute the digital files or printouts to other teachers/parents for use with their children or students.
 Instead, please refer your friends and coworkers to this page so they can download their own copies.

 If you agree to this license, you may click below:

-I hope your little learner enjoys these winter alphabet matching cards as much as mine does!
+I hope your little learner enjoys these alphabet matching cards as much as mine does!
 Be sure to grab these additional free printables for Earth Day while you’re here: